robert-adrian99/Restaurant/README.md

 __In orders view the employee can see all orders sorted descending by date.
 From the drop-down menu he can choose `ACTIVE ORDERS` and so the status of an order can be changed to `PREPARING`, `LEFT`, or `DELIVERED`.
 When pressing `SEE DETAILS ABOUT ORDER` button - only after an order is selected - he can see details about it, such as the user who placed it, the products he ordered, total price, and how many pieces of each product.__

-__The employee can also see products near exhaustion - products that have a total quantity in store less than `1000g` grouped by category.__
+__The employee can also see products near exhaustion - products that have a total quantity in store less than or equals to `1000g` grouped by category.__

 | ![](images/EmployeeOrders.gif) | ![](images/EmployeeProducts.gif) |
 |:---:|:---:|